themisir/themisir.com/content/posts/implementing-ordered-queue.md

 }
 ```

-And a "constructor" function that initializes an empty `OrderedQueue[T]` for us when called:
+and a "constwuctow" function that i-initiawizes an e-empty `OrderedQueue[T]` fow us when cawwed:

 ```go
 func NewOrderedQueue[T any](comparer Comparer[T]) OrderedQueue[T] {